 Weigh 4 ounces or 3/4 cup + 2 tablespoons of flour and combine with 4 ounces of water.
 Stir vigorously until combined into a sticky, thick batter.
 Cover the container with plastic wrap, and leave it on your kitchen counter or somewhere with a consistent room temperature of 70°F to 75°F. Do not refrigerate.

 After the first 24 hours, you will already find a few tiny bubbles.
 This means that the yeast has already started a party in your jar!
 Stir the bottle every once in a while to attract more yeast and to ‘move’ the little critters towards their food.
 After all, yeasts don’t run around the jar.
-They’re floating and eating whatever is nearby so a little stirring here and there is just as important as a feeding.
+They’re floating and eating whatever is nearby so a little stirring here and there is just as important as feeding the sourdough starter.
 By the end of the day, you’ll find more bubbles in your jar.

 Take a good look at your starter.
 You may find that more bubbles have started to appear and that’s a good thing!
 This means that the yeast has also started making themselves at home in your starter.
 It’s now time to feed the starter with more flour and water!
 Measure another 4 ounces of flour and 4 ounces of water, stir vigorously until combined into a smooth batter.